udayakumar-s/ej2-angular-docs/ej2-angular/pivotview/grouping-bar.md

 {% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs125" %}

-## Show or hide specific filter icon
+The grouping bar provides some additional options to customize it's UI using `groupingBarSettings` property.

-To disable the filter icon for a specific field, set the property [`showFilterIcon`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/fieldOptions/#showfiltericon) to **false** to the corresponding field in [`dataSourceSettings`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/dataSourceSettings/).
+## Show or hide fields panel

-In the below sample, the filter icon of "Quarter" and "Products" fields have been hidden.
+The fields panel, which is positioned above the grouping bar, displays the fields that are available in the data source but are not bound in the report.
+The fields can be dragged and dropped into the appropriate axis.
+In addition, any field removed from any axes will be automatically added to the fields panel.
+The fields panel can be displayed by setting the [`showFieldsPanel`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/groupingBarSettings/#showfieldspanel) property in the [`groupingBarSettings`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/groupingBarSettings/) to **true**.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}